2010 US Open Prize Money Tops $22.6 Million

-WHITE PLAINS, N.Y. — The USTA today announced that the 2009 US Open purse will top $21.6 million, marking the third consecutive year that the tournament’s prize money has increased by $1 million.
-In addition to the base purse of $21.6 million, the top three men’s and top three women’s finishers in the Olympus US Open Series may earn up to an additional $2.6 million in bonus prize money at the US Open, providing a potential total payout of $24.2 million.
+WHITE PLAINS, N.Y. — The USTA today announced that the 2010 US Open purse will top $22.6 million, an increase of $1 million over last year’s record purse, and the richest purse in tennis history.
+In addition to the base purse of $22.6 million, the top three men’s and top three women’s finishers in the Olympus US Open Series may earn up to an additional $2.6 million in bonus prize money at the US Open, providing a potential total payout of $25.2 million.

-Both the men’s and women’s US Open singles champions will earn a record $1.6 million with the ability to earn an additional $1 million in bonus prize money (for a total $2.6 million potential payout) based on their performances in the Olympus US Open Series.
-In addition, both US Open singles champions will receive a new 2010 Lexus IS Convertible.
+Both the men’s and women’s US Open singles champions will earn a record $1.7 million with the ability to earn an additional $1 million in bonus prize money (for a total $2.7 million potential payout) based on their performances in the Olympus US Open Series.

 The Olympus US Open Series Bonus Challenge rewards the top three men’s and top three women’s finishers each year with bonus prize money at the US Open and has resulted in the largest paychecks in tennis history for men (2007 - Roger Federer, $2.4 million) and women (2005 - Kim Clijsters, $2.2 million).

 The 2010 US Open purse includes a 6.7% increase in men’s and women’s singles prize money over last year’s total.
 For the 38th consecutive year, the USTA will offer equal prize money to both men and women — a Grand Slam first and US Open tradition dating back to 1973.
 All players also receive per diem payments to help with the cost of accommodations and other expenses.

 US Open Bonus Prize Money